simoncozens/simoncozens.github.io/_posts/2021-05-08-userspace-and-designspace.md

     </axis>
 ```

-Inside the binary font, this mapping is stored in the `avar` table, which looks like this:
+Inside the binary font, this mapping is stored in the `avar` table, which (in TTX notation) looks like this:

 ```xml
     <segment axis="wght">